gabrielmcg/Docker-docs/ops/README.md

 <p class="p">The implementation in this solution uses the Software as a Service (SaaS) version of Sysdig.
-The playbooks deploy a Sysdig Agent software on each UCP, DTR and Linux worker node, as well as the NFS, logger and load balancer VMs and captured data is relayed back to your Sysdig SaaS Cloud portal. </p>
+The playbooks deploy Sysdig Agent software on each UCP, DTR and Linux worker node, as well as the NFS, logger and load balancer VMs and captured data is relayed back to your Sysdig SaaS Cloud portal. </p>